 “Comply with laws and regulations that apply to you in the regions in which you operate, applicable Company policies, procedures, guidelines and standards and Governing Terms.”

-Understand the laws and regulations that are applicable to your location and operation as well as Loblaw Governing Terms and applicable policies, procedures and standards and diligently comply with them.
+Understand the laws and regulations that are applicable to your location and operation as well as Loblaw’s Governing Terms and applicable policies, procedures and standards and diligently comply with them.

-If the legal or regulatory requirements differ from this Code, Suppliers should adopt the more stringent requirements of the two.
+If the legal or regulatory requirements applicable to your business/operation differ from this Code, Suppliers should adopt the more stringent requirements of the two.

 Competition Laws: Loblaw maintains a competition law compliance program (the “Compliance Program”) that includes guidance and standards for our Suppliers, to minimize the risk of non-compliance with competition laws.
 Loblaw requires that you comply with the applicable Compliance Program elements that apply to your operations.
 It is ultimately the responsibility of Suppliers to comply with competition and anti-trust legislation.